reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

  'http://localhost:8080/api/employees'
 ```

-With this we have completed the backend implementation.
+With this, we have completed the backend implementation.
 Now we will build the React UI to upload the CSV file and display the data as tabular content.

 ## Building a CSV Importer UI

 Let’s move on to the frontend part.
-As initially discussed, we will try to build a simplistic UI which can upload a CSV and store its data in our PostgreSQL database.
+As initially discussed, we will try to build a simplistic UI that can upload a CSV and store its data in our PostgreSQL database.
 Then we will retrieve that data from the DB using our `/employees` endpoint and display it in tabular format.
 Each row will have some basic information about an employee and the avatar of each employee he/she is managing.
 The final UI would look something like below:

 {{% image alt="Final UI" src="images/posts/nodejs-csv-importer/final_ui.png" %}}